How Long Does Gabapentin Stay in Your System: Drug Testing

 Gabapentin can stay in your body for approximately two days after stopping, which is also the average time it’s detectable by standard lab tests.
 While urine tests for Gabapentin remain the most popular, saliva, blood, and hair tests are becoming more common.

-Most companies and entities administrating drug tests often use a urinalysis or saliva test due to their affordability as blood and hair tests tend to be rather expensive.
-However, if a false-positive saliva or urine test is argued between parties, most companies are willing to foot the bill for the more expensive blood and hair tests.
+Most companies and entities administrating drug tests often use a urinalysis or saliva test due to their affordability, as blood and hair tests tend to be rather expensive.
+However, if parties argue about a false-positive saliva or urine test, most companies are willing to pay for the more expensive blood and hair tests.

 For those who are wondering how long Gabapentin stays in your system, it’s important to understand the following four drug tests: